 The UF Division of Pulmonary, Critical Care & Sleep Medicine is proud to offer a one-year fellowship opportunity in Interventional Pulmonology (IP).
 This fellowship is intended to provide an additional year of training in diagnostic and therapeutic procedures of airway and pleural disorders for those who have completed a Pulmonary/Critical Care fellowship.

-The overall aim of the interventional pulmonary fellowship is to develop a clinical investigator with expertise in the management of complex airway and pleural disorders.
-The role of the fellow is to train as a subspecialist in the field of interventional pulmonology and to satisfy the recommendations of the American College of Chest Physicians.
+The overall aim of the interventional pulmonary fellowship is to develop a clinical investigator with expertise in the diagnosis/staging of lung cancer and the management of complex airway and pleural disorders.
+The role of the fellow is to train as a subspecialist in the field of interventional pulmonology and to satisfy the recommendations of the American Association of Bronchology & Interventional Pulmonology.